richardhyy/ice-vscode/README.md

   - Resend/regenerate
   - Inline configuration editing and switching
   - Changes are saved to the `.chat` file
+- Tool calling with native JavaScript tools and Model Context Protocol (MCP) servers
+  - Approve calls before they run; every call and result is an editable node
+- Reasoning (thinking) display for providers that support it
+- Per-message metadata: model, token usage, and a context-changed indicator
+- Multi-select, copy, paste, and insert messages, including across `.chat` files
 - Attachments support for multimodal models
 - Message snippets for quickly inserting prompts
 - Instant Chat feature for quickly chatting with LLMs
-- Create custom LLM providers using JavaScript
+- Create custom LLM providers and tools using JavaScript
 - Configure API keys and settings for built-in providers

 ## Basic Usage